ABC-iRobotics/ros_course_materials_en/docs/04_da_vinci.md

 ---

 1. Write a node that creates a virtual marker that can be grasped publishing`visualization_msgs/Marker` messages.
-Create a new file named `dummy_marker.py` in the `~/catkin_ws/src/ros_course/scripts` folder.
-Add it to the `CMakeLists.txt`, as usually.
+Create a new file named `dummy_marker.py` in the `~/ros2_ws/src/ros2_course/ros2_course` folder.
+Add it to the `setup.py`, as usually.
 Copy the following code into the file `dummy_marker.py`:

     ```python
     import rclpy